isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 Note the values given for \<YOUR_CODE\> and api_access_point.

-Use the client ID, \<YOUR_CODE\>, and api_access_point values to send an HTTP POST request that provides you with the access token.
+To send an HTTP POST request that provides you with the access token, use the client ID, \<YOUR_CODE\>, and api_access_point values.
 You can use [Postman](https://helpx.adobe.com/sign/kb/how-to-create-access-token-using-postman-adobe-sign.html) or cURL:

 ```
 curl --location --request POST "https://**api.eu1.adobesign.com**/oauth/token"